 N. Cameron Britt is a percussionist, composer, and instrument builder.
 He invented the EMvibe, an electromagnetically actuated vibraphone.
 As a percussionist he has performed extensively with the North Carolina Symphony and is active as a creator and interpreter of new music.
 His compositions have been performed by the Brentano String Quartet, So Percussion, Ensemble Klang, janus, NOW Ensemble, and the electronica duo Matmos.
 He has worked with the laptop ensembles Sideband and PLOrk and is interested in creating new electronic instruments in both hardware and software.
 He received his PhD in Composition from Princeton University and currently teaches percussion at Duke University.

 Daniel Iglesia creates music and media for humans, computers, and broad interactions of the two.
 His works have taken the form of concert works for instruments and electronics, live audio and video performance, generative and interactive installations, and collaborations with many disciplines such as theater and dance.
 He co-led PLOrk (the Princeton Laptop Orchestra) for three seasons.
 He plays with Spirograph Agnew and Sideband.
 He made MobMuPlat.
 He currently works at Google.

-Public programs on the High Line are supported, in part, with public funds from the New York City Council, under the leadership of Speaker Melissa Mark-Viverito.
+High Line Programs are supported, in part, with public funds from the New York City Council, under the leadership of Speaker Corey Johnson.

 Presented in association with Make Music New York.